c3lang/c3docs-old/docs/modules.md

 ## Visibility

 All files in the same module share the same global declaration namespace.
-However, by default a function is not visible outside the module.
-To make the symbol visible outside the module, use the keyword `public`.
+By default a symbol is visible to anyone importing a module.
+To make a symbol only visible inside the module, use the keyword `private`.

 ```
 module foo;

-public func void init() { .. }
+func void init() { .. }

-func void open() { .. }
+private func void open() { .. }
 ```

-In this example, the other modules can use the init() function after importing foo, but only files in the foo module can use open(), as it isn't specified as public.
+In this example, the other modules can use the init() function after importing foo, but only files in the foo module can use open(), as it is specified as `private`.

 ## Overriding symbol visibility rules

-By using `as module` after an import, it's possible to access another module´s private symbols.
+By using `private` after `import`, it's possible to access another module´s private symbols.
-Many other module systems have hierarchal visibility rules, but the `as module` feature allows visibility to be manipulated in a more ad-hoc manner without imposing hard rules.
+Many other module systems have hierarchal visibility rules, but the `import private` feature allows visibility to be manipulated in a more ad-hoc manner without imposing hard rules.

 For example, you may provide a library with two modules: "mylib::net" and "mylib::file" - which both use functions and types from a common "mylib::internals" module.
-The two libraries use `import mylib::internals as module` to access this module's private functions and type.
+The two libraries use `import private mylib::internals` to access this module's private functions and type.
 To an external user of the library, the "mylib::internals" does not seem to exist, but inside of your library you use it as a shared dependency.